-Tire Linc - TPMS
+Tire Linc[®] - TPMS

 Please read and understand the manufacturer manual before operating this product.
 Follow all instructions and adhere to all safety labels.
-Tire Linc® is a tire pressure and temperature monitoring system (TPMS).
-The TPMS issues an alert via the Grand Design Compass Connect® app or the Alert Indicator when a trailer's tire(s) pressure or temperature falls out of the programmable range.
-See page 92, GD Compass Connect App.
+Tire Linc[®] is a tire pressure and temperature monitoring system (TPMS).
+The TPMS issues an alert via the Alert Indicator or the Grand Design Compass Connect[®] app when the Banded Internal TPMS Sensor inside the trailer's tire(s) detect pressure or temperature outside of the programmable range.
+See page 94, GD Compass Connect App.